AntonioCuccarese/override-audio-listener/README.md

 ### Step 3 - Update the new MyPlayerController

-Once the MyPlayerController has been created you have to update it with the code that overrides the audio listener.
+Once the MyPlayerController has been created you have to update it with the code that overrides the audio listener position.

 In order to do that, search for MyPlayerController inside the **C++ Classes** folder and double click on it.
 It will open MyPlayerController.h and MyPlayerController.cpp.